CatCanMeow/CatCanMeow/README.md

 ### Hello. 👋

-My name is Zifan Zhang, an student in Beijing Tongzhou Taihu Primary Center School.
+My name is Zifan Zhang, an grade 7 student in Tianjin Meijiang High School.

-An OIer, usually use C++ and Python, learning algorithms in Aisichuang and learning HTML and CSS in freeCodeCamp.
+An OIer, usually use C++ and Python and keep learning.

 Let's make progress together!

+(Luogu account: UID594203)